 Check out our small version of this cake, we call it Raw Vegan Mocha & Vanilla Slice.
-You can find it here.
 Just perfect for your office party.
 We can also create for you assorted box with different cakes with discount up to £15.
-A link is here.

 Tiramisu has always been one of my all-time favourite desserts.
 Ladyfinger biscuits drenched in strong coffee, mascarpone cream that’s both creamy and sweet and just aarghsogood, drizzles of chocolate or dusting of cocoa powder.